 We all have rights, but it can be hard to stand up for them if we don’t know what they are.
 Do we have the right to information about sex?
 Do people have to ask before they touch us?
 Do doctors have to keep our conversations with them private?
 Do two people have the right to date if they both say yes but a family member or staff disagrees with their decision?
 Do people have the right to have children if they want them?
 Can someone tell us we’re not allowed to be gay?
 What if someone wants to date us but we’re not sure how we feel about them?
 Who can we ask about this stuff?

 If someone is talking about our care plan, or our medical records, they may tell us that the information is ‘confidential’.
 But what does ‘confidential’ mean?
 If we went to a clinic to talk to a doctor or nurse, would that conversation be confidential?

 Support for males who have been sexually abused at some time in their lives.

-A place where LGBTQIA2S+ identified people living with chronic health conditions and/or disabilities can share what is happening in their lives.
+A group for LGBTQIA2S+ people living with chronic health conditions and/or disabilities.